 My sister, enjoying the sun in our courtyard.
 And fresh limes just outside the window!

 How many people can say that they’ve watched a flamenco show in the very cave it would have been performed in centuries ago?
 That’s what you get at Las Taraglos – a converted cave-cum-bar-cum-performance space for flamenco dancers and their patrons.
 Before you enter the tunnel where the dance is performed make sure you check out all the instruments and pictures of dark-eyed beauties and fiery partisans that line the bar’s walls.
-The ambience was electric.
+The ambiance was electric.

 The ‘cave’ where you watch the show is where the gypsies that created this type of flamenco would have lived, loved and danced many hundreds of years ago.
 It was so intimate that I didn’t want to take any pictures once the dancers were up on stage in case it spoiled the atmosphere – you might feel the same.